 As the hometown of one of the most famous female pirates in history, Westport is bound to be an interesting place–but it’s a beautiful one, too, featuring a lovely Georgian town center in addition to the fascinating manor house the Grace O’Malley once called home.

-Located in arguably under-touristed County Mayo, Westport also makes a fabulous base for exploring some of the natural beauty of Ireland’s west coast, including exploring Clew Bay, climbing Croagh Patrick, and visiting the absolutely majestic Achill Island.
+Located in arguably under-touristed County Mayo, Westport also makes a fabulous base for exploring some of the natural beauty of Ireland’s west coast.
+You can take beautiful drives from Westport, and experience everything from exploring Clew Bay to climbing Croagh Patrick to visiting the absolutely majestic Achill Island.

 Absolutely minuscule and yet incredibly charming, the tiny town of Ballyferriter is located on the far edge of Slea Head Drive, just about as far west as you can get on the Dingle Peninsula.